dreamineering/business-administration/docs/meta/playbook/sales/README.md

 ### Onboarding Experience

-Scoring onboarding success is critical to creating a Virtuous Circle to get faster payoff on Customer Acquistion Cost by proving Business Benefits while the customer is open to listening to advice.
+Scoring onboarding success is critical to creating a Virtuous Circle to get faster payoff on Customer Acquisition Cost by proving the Business Benefits while the customer is open to listening to advice.

 The complexity for GPM is effort to set-up an organisation well and the relative tech and business knowledge of our target market.
 A lot of the complexity, effort to configure the system has been absorbed into the Migration Tool (But we should of this code in the main app)

-We have to do everything we can to ensure customers achieve **and understand** full business benefits of using Gensolve to run their business at lowest possible cost to us.
+We have to do everything we can to ensure customers achieve **and understand** full business benefits of using Gensolve to run their business at the lowest possible onboarding cost.

 ![knowledge transfer](https://drive.google.com/uc?id=13kqhpyFzk_nYwcvrrrl0C16ilrxE9-GK)